saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 #### RQ 1

-**My Research Question is to tell that how much time of delay it take to takes for enrolling into the event, Entering into system and Approving the enrollment.** **(Sai Krishna)**
+**My Research Question is to show the time it takes to cmpletely enroll for services.(i.e. Entering into system and Approving the enrollment).** **(Sai Krishna)**

 Reason:- This will help in analyzing the time taking per enrolling from starting to ending state.
-And what kind of people are enrolling on the day of the even or before the event and total time taken for individual event.
-This will help the HFS to improve the speed of enrollment and also can increate the event of that type in that location.
+And what kind of people are enrolling on the day of the service or before the service and total time taken for individual service.
+This will help the HFS to improve the speed of enrollment and also can increste the type service in that location.

 ### Data cleaning:

-I have created a new data set based on attributes that I choice from Dataset to analyze my desired Research Question.
+I have created a new data set based on attributes that I chose from Dataset to analyze my desired Research Question.
 Attributes are mentioned bellow.